Looking for a Make alternative? We compare the 10 best automation platforms in 2026 so you can find the right fit for your team.

 The bottom line

-If you want a simple, smart platform that combines automation with human touch, why not try Relay today?
-See how it can change your team's work for the better.
+If you want a platform that makes AI genuinely useful while keeping humans in the loop when it counts, why not try Relay today?
+See how it can transform the way your team works.

 Jacob is the Founder and CEO of Relay.app.
 Prior to founding Relay.app, Jacob was a Director of Product Management at Google, where he led the product teams for Gmail, Google Calendar, and several other Google Workspace products.
 Before that, Jacob was the Co-founder and CEO of Timeful (acquired by Google in 2015), a smart calendar that leveraged insights from behavioral psychology and AI to help people spend time on their most important priorities.
 He has a BA in Computer Science from Cornell University and was pursuing a PhD in the AI Lab at Stanford before dropping out to found Timeful.